 The novel coronavirus may help consumers realize that fresh isn’t always superior.
 Safety and shelf life may sway previous assumptions and lend to expanded palettes that include more pre-packaged foods.

-Millions of consumers are shifting their food preferences, and even if only a portion of them maintain those new habits, it could spell major opportunities for food and beverage manufacturers.
+Millions of consumers shifted their food preferences, and even if only a portion of them maintain those new habits, it could spell major opportunities for food and beverage manufacturers.
 Purchases of shelf-stable, pre-packaged food will likely remain strong.

 Formulators who offer the best of both worlds — shelf-stable and clean label — will likely appeal to the widest range of consumers.
-Replacing premium dairy ingredients, such as milk, cream, butter and eggs, with all-natural whey protein ingredients should be a consideration.
+Partially replacing premium dairy ingredients, such as heavy cream, with all-natural whey protein ingredients should be a consideration.

 Grande Bravo® functional whey protein, for example, not only has a long shelf life and is freeze-thaw stable, it maintains and often enhances a product’s flavor and mouthfeel while reducing fat and calories.
 It’s readily available with a strict chain of custody, and is ideal for soups, sauces, spreads, dips, dressings and a host of other shelf-stable applications for consumers, restaurants or food service establishments.